View median salaries for

-PC(USA) employing organizations need to report effective salary for each plan member to the Board of Pensions for benefit and dues purposes.
-Effective salary includes various types of compensation or reimbursements paid by churches and other employing organizations to installed pastors, other teaching elders, and other employees.
+Employers must report effective salary for each Benefits Plan member to the Board of Pensions for benefits and dues purposes.
+Effective salary includes various types of compensation and/or reimbursements paid by employers to installed pastors, other teaching elders, and other employees.
 Unique to the Board of Pensions, effective salary is not the same as the taxable income reported to the IRS or the Social Security Administration.

-The Benefits Plan partially bases employer dues and member benefits on a member’s effective salary.
-It uses effective salary to build into its dues a degree of subsidization of costs for lower paid members (and their employers).
-Effective salary determines the following:
+Effective salary determines employer dues and member benefits for certain plan coverage.
+The use of effective salary builds into dues a degree of cost subsidization for lower paid members and their employers.
+Effective salary determines

-Salaries must be confirmed at the beginning of each fiscal year, even if there is no change.
-You can change current salaries by completing and submitting a Change of Salary form.
+Salaries must be confirmed at the beginning of each year, even if there is no change.
+Employers can update/confirm salaries online through Benefits Connect.